 Z-Wave, on the other hand, has a pretty similar range for most of the world.
 This is also why you find more Zigbee devices overseas—because vendors in other countries do not have to live by strict alliance standards and have more room to flex their creative muscles.

-Many smart home hubs, such as Samsung SmartThings and Wink, support both Zigbee and Z-Wave devices, so you don't have to choose between them.
+Many smart home hubs, such as Samsung SmartThings, Homey Pro, and Hubitat, support both Zigbee and Z-Wave devices, so you don't have to choose between them.

 Not much of a difference here, but if you want to get deep into the weeds, Z-Wave devices are a bit more expensive than Zigbee.
 This is more true for a cheaper device ($10-$500 range), while the price evens out as you get to the higher end of the spectrum.

-We can't pinpoint the exact reason for this difference, but it probably has something to do with how tightly controlled Z-Wave is.
+I believe this is due to how tightly controlled Z-Wave is.
 Since Zigbee is open-source, small-scale manufacturers do not need to go through corporate channels to use it in their devices, making these devices cheaper.

 Z-Wave performs strict compliance tests to ensure that manufacturers using their technology comply completely with Z-Wave standards.
 In some cases, manufacturers might even get their silicon chips via the Z-Wave Alliance, making the raw products for their devices more expensive.

-We've discussed speed, but what is more critical in a smart home setup is latency.
+I've discussed speed, but what is more critical in a smart home setup is latency.
 In the context of a smart home, latency can refer to the delay between giving a command and the appliance reacting to it.
-For example, if you say “bulb off,” and it takes 3-4s for the bulb to turn off, then that is latency.
+For example, if you trigger a command to turn off a light switch, and it takes 3-4s for the light to turn off, then that is latency.
 Latency can be frustrating and will ruin the cozy smart home feeling you're looking for.